Prequel to Fate/stay night.

 Story & Characters

-If you like simplistic anime with a lighthearted, happy-go-lucky tone from beginning to end or you're just looking for
+If you like simplistic anime with a lighthearted, happy-go-lucky tone from beginning to end or you're just looking

-rare breed of anime that has nothing to do with highschool, and contains no random fanservice.
-Yes, this is an anime
+provoking and the rare breed of anime that has nothing to do with highschool, and contains no random fanservice.
+Yes,

-catered to a more mature audience, or for those long time anime fans who are looking for something different which is
+this is an anime catered to a more mature audience, or for those long time anime fans who are looking for something

-one of the reasons why it's so epic.
-Sadly though, as close to perfection as this anime comes to, it definitely still
+different which is one of the reasons why it's so epic.
+Sadly though, as close to perfection as this anime comes

-has its flaws.
+to, it definitely still has its flaws.

 Story: